 10. Create a Squirrel Learning Center

-Another fun idea is to create a nature table or science learning center that is dedicated to squirrels.
-A nature table is a shelf or table used to place items from nature, or that represent something that is found in nature, such as a particular species of plant or animal, to learn more about it.
+Another fun squirrel activity idea is to create a nature table or science learning center dedicated to squirrels.
+A nature table is a shelf or table used to place items from nature or represent something found in nature, such as a particular species of plant or animal, to learn more about it.

 A squirrel nature table would be a table or shelf dedicated to squirrels.
-If you choose this option, feel free also to display any of the following; squirrel crafts that your kids make, squirrel books or field guides, and any other related squirrel toys or educational materials about squirrels that you have.
+If you choose this option, feel free to display the following; squirrel crafts that your kids make, squirrel books or field guides, and other related squirrel toys or educational materials about squirrels.

 11. Make a Squirrel Sensory Bin

 Have fun putting together a squirrel sensory bin.
-There are many different ways to do this.
+There are many different ways to do this squirrel activity.
 For example, you can make a sensory bin instead of a nature table or science learning center.
-Use the ideas discussed in the section above, or use THESE instructions to create an “Acorns Everywhere” sensory bin for kids like the one made by I Heart Crafty Things in the photograph below.
+Use the ideas discussed in the section above, or use THESE instructions to create an “Acorns Everywhere” sensory bin for kids like the one by I Heart Crafty Things in the photograph below.

 12. Invite Children to Play Squirrel Learning Games for Kids

-Learn more about squirrels and their silly behaviors by playing any of the fun squirrel games listed below.
+Here’s a simple squirrel activity for kids.
+Learn more about squirrels and their silly behaviors by playing any fun squirrel games listed below.

 - Educational Insights The Sneaky, Snacky Squirrel Toddler & Preschool Board Game